-The project is the redevelopment of a site located at a prominent James Bay location that for decades has been an asphalt-paved parking lot.
-The proposed buildings will bring a diverse mix of 112 new residences, service commercial shops and a childcare centre to the neighbourhood, as well as richly landscaped streetscapes and a corner open space.
+The project provides a much-needed redevelopment opportunity of a prominent James Bay and City of Victoria location that for decades has been an under-utilized asphalt-paved parking lot.
+The proposed buildings will bring a diverse mix of 112 new condominium residences, neighbourhood and tourist commercial shops and a not-for-profit childcare centre to the neighbourhood, as well as richly landscaped streetscapes, a significant sidewalk and cycling network facility as well as a distinguished corner plaza space.
+Finally, support for this application will enable the successful delivery of a 46 dwelling, purpose-built affordable rental building in the Menzies corridor of the James Bay village neighbourhood.